donkey/Junk-Email-Blocking/README.md

 ### Workaround
 There is a possibility to intervene when the Exchange Server does not receive e-mails directly from the Internet, but rather oprate via a Smarthost.
 Smarthosts are mostly Linux-based servers that work with the Postfix MTA.

-The PowerShell script _JunkEmails.ps1_ retrieves the junk e-mail entries from the Outlook junk e-mail list of blocked senders of any users mailbox, and extracts formatted output as Windows ANSI text and into an ACSII text file.
+The PowerShell script _JunkEmails.ps1_ retrieves the junk e-mail entries from the Outlook junk e-mail list of blocked senders of any users mailbox, and extracts formatted output as Windows ANSI text and into an ACSII text file _extracted-JunkEmails.asc_.
+The Whitelist is created in to _extracted-TrustedEmails.asc_.

 ### Installation
 The script is run as an administrator on the Exchange Server in the Exchange Management Shell, suitably as a new job in task scheduling, e.g. at any hour.